Things to See in Vejer de la Frontera

 Autumn to Spring: Check at the Tourist Office

-Outside the village in the Santa Lucia dustrict ( from La Barca de Vejer, take the N-340 north and just after the A-396 turning for Medina Sidonia, there is a very small turning on the right hand side) continue down here 1km to the Santa Maria district and you will see a sign about the aquaduct, watermails.
+Outside the village in the Santa Lucia district (from La Barca de Vejer, take the N-340 north and just after the A-396 turning for Medina Sidonia, there is a very small turning on the right hand side) continue down here 1km to the hamlet of Santa Lucia.
+The Arab origin aqueduct and the remains of the 7 watermills are all visitable.
 Here is an interesting photo blog and three hour circular walk.

 Sanctuary of La Virgen de la Oliva